All About Radiation: Radiation Exposure & Radiation Sickness

 By definition, radiation is energy generated from a source and goes through space at the speed of light.
 Such energy is denoted by an electric field and a magnetic field related to it and contains wave-like properties.
 In most cases, it is likewise referred to the radiation as "electromagnetic waves."

-In a similar vein, radiation is energy that moves beginning with one spot and afterward onto the following in a structure that can be portrayed as waves or particles.
+Similarly, radiation is energy that moves from one spot to the next in a structure that can be portrayed as waves or particles.
 Now, it is important to note that radiation exposure is not always bad as long as it's in a moderate amount.

 The previously mentioned radiation sources are mostly safe, with no serious dangers to human health.
 Nevertheless, it is vital to be cautious because radiation is still radiation.